mancusolab/twas_sim/README.md

 H2GE=0.001 # variance explained in complex trait; 0 (null) to 0.01 (huge effect) are reasonable values LINEAR_MODEL=external
 ```
-* Then, we call optional arguments to generate TWAS test statistics.
+* Second, we call optional arguments to generate TWAS test statistics.
   * In this example, we use the first reference panel to compute GWAS LD information and the second reference panel to compute eQTL and TWAS LD information.
   * twas_sim supports dynamically loading custom code (e.g., Python, R, Julia).
 Here, we use external R module to fit effect sizes.
 Specifically, `external_r.py` calls external R script `external.R` to call susieR on the simulated data.